-Having decided on a property, all prospective occupants over the age of 18 yrs will need to complete a written application form, their names will all appear on the Tenancy Agreement.
-At this time there is a fee of £75.00 per person (adult) to cover administration, referencing and credit checks.
+Having decided on a property, all prospective occupants over the age of 18 yrs will need to complete an application form, their names will all appear on the Tenancy Agreement.
 Any details or requirements can be provisionally agreed, such as occupancy date, duration of the letting, etc.

-Also on application, a Reservation Deposit will be required (approximately two weeks rent), assuming the tenancy proceeds this will put towards making up the security deposit.
+Also on application, a Reservation/Holding Deposit will be required (one weeks rent), assuming the tenancy proceeds this will be put towards the first months rent.
 If the Landlord or we decline your application it will be refunded.
 It will however not be refunded if you decide not to proceed for any reason, or if the tenancy fails to proceed due to incomplete or inaccurate information provided in the tenancy application.

 We will take references on behalf of the Landlord.
 Normally these will include your employer, any former landlord and a character reference.
 In addition a credit check will be undertaken.

-Where a Tenant is unable to meet the required income or credit checks, the Tenant may have a Guarantor to underwrite any rent liabilities or other lawful debt appertaining to the property.
-The Guarantor will also have to fill out a written application form, which will attract an administration fee of £65.00.
+Where a Tenant is unable to meet the required income or credit checks, the Tenant may e allowed to have a Guarantor to underwrite any rent liabilities or other lawful debt appertaining to the property.
+The Guarantor will also have to complete an application form.

 Rents are normally quoted calendar monthly, and payable monthly in advance.
 The tenant is usually also responsible for Council Tax, Water Rates, Gas, Electricity and Telephone costs.
 All rents are payable by bank standing order to our company bank account.

-A security deposit of a minimum of one month's rental must be paid, and will be held by ourselves as stakeholders in a secure client account throughout the tenancy term.
+A security deposit of the equivilent of 5 weeks's rental must be paid, and will be held by ourselves as stakeholders in a secure client account throughout the tenancy term.
 This is held to cover damage, breakages, and any other liabilities under the terms of your tenancy agreement.
 Please note that under no circumstances can the deposit be used by the tenant to cover rent.
 From 6th April 2007 all tenants deposits collected on assured shorthold tenancies in England and Wales will have to be 'protected' in a Government-authorised tenancy deposit scheme.
-Manorheath have decided to use an insurance backed scheme, Tenancy Deposit Solutions Ltd (TDSL), who are jointly owned by the National Landlords Association and Hamilton Fraser Insurance (HFIS plc).
+Manorheath Property Management & Lettings are Custodial members of the Tenancy Deposit Scheme (TDS) which are authorised by the Ministry of Housing, Communities & Local Government.

 Please remember that your home is at risk if you fail to keep up payments on a rented property.
 If you can foresee any reason why you may have difficulty in paying your rent, please inform our offices as soon as possible.
 Any rent arrears equivalent to two weeks rental or more will result in a statutory notice to quit being issued in accordance with section 21 of the Housing Act (1988) as amended by the Housing Act (1996) requiring possesion of the property.
 Any outstanding debts will result in an independent Debt Collection Agency being instructed, which may result in a County Court summons.